Semantic parsing

 Semantic parsing is the task of converting a natural language utterance to a logical form: a machine-understandable representation of its meaning.
 Semantic parsing can thus be understood as extracting the precise meaning of an utterance.
 Applications of semantic parsing include machine translation, question answering, ontology induction, automated reasoning, and code generation.
 The phrase was first used in the 1970s by Yorick Wilks as the basis for machine translation programs working with only semantic representations.
+Semantic parsing is one of the important tasks in computational linguistics and natural language processing.